titarenkoan/nvim-config/README.md

 ## Note

-YCM may require (see YCM guide for details) config file in project's root to enable C/C++ completions.
+* YCM may require (see YCM guide for details) config file in project's root to enable C/C++ completions.
 You may find it in `ycm-config/` folder.

+* Also I use Flake8 for linting, so you'll probably need to install it too.
+Use, e.g.
+`pip install flake8`